 Here are some alternatives to consider if you're on the fence about closing a credit card completely and worried about your credit score:

-• Negotiate: If the payments are too high, consider asking for a reduction in the interest rate or negotiating repayment terms.
+• Negotiate the payment terms: If the bill is too high, consider asking for a reduction in the interest rate or negotiating repayment terms.
 Ask if you can switch to a different type of card with better terms or rewards.

-• Ask for a fee waiver: If you are closing the card because you don't want to deal with an annual fee, ask the bank to waive the fee.
+• Ask for a fee waiver: If you are closing the card because you don't want to an annual fee, ask the bank to waive that charge.
 In some cases they might, especially if you use the card frequently.

-• Consider a downgrade: If the credit card has a high annual fee, consider contacting customer service to request a downgrade to a card that does not come with a fee.
-This way, you can still keep the account open to avoid changing your credit utilization ratio and negatively affecting your credit score.
+• Consider a downgrade: If the card has a high annual fee, you could contact customer service to request a downgrade to a card without a fee.
+This way, you can keep the account open to avoid changing your credit utilization ratio.

 • Keep the card but use it occasionally: Consider keeping the card for a specific use, such as only for a Netflix subscription or small purchases here and there to keep the account active.
 Some card issuers may close an account if it remains inactive, so doing this can avoid that.